 - Patient disclosures and records are treated confidentially, and patients are given the opportunity to approve or refuse their release except when otherwise required by law.

-- Patients may refuse a recommended treatment to the extent permitted by law.
+- Patients may refuse a recommended treatment.
 If asked to participate in a research study, patients have the right to refuse to participate.
 Refusal to participate does not affect a patient’s medical care.

-- Patients are invited to participate in decisions involving their health care, except when such participation is contraindicated for medical reasons.
+- Patients are invited to participate in decisions involving their health care.

-- Patients have the right to change clinicians as they are available.
+- Patients have the right to change providers as they are available.

 - Patient complaints and suggestions are solicited.